|The Doyle Gite||Self Catering||Flexible||5||10||5|

 The gite is situated in the grounds of the Manoir de Kerdeven built around the middle of the 16th century.
 There is an oak tree outside the gite that is around 500 years old and the gite has use of a large communal playing field.

 Kerdeven is within a short drive of popular towns such as St. Brieuc and Quimper.
 The beautiful Lac du Guerledan is a short drive away as too is the Nantes to Brest canal, perfect for walking, cycling and having a picnic.
 The popular Rose Granite coastline is also within driving distance.

 This gite sleeps up to 10 people in 5 bedrooms.
 A large double en suite is on the ground floor with a bath and a shower.
 Upstairs there is a double and a twin room both of which have a small en suite shower.
 The other 2 twin rooms share the family shower room.
-The lounge has a 'Free to view' British tv.
+The lounge has a 'Free to view' British tv and French TV.
 There is also a wood burning stove in case of any chilly evenings.
 The kitchen is well equipped with an oven, hob, fridge-freezer, dishwasher, microwave and washing machine.

 The lounge/diner has a dining table to sit 10 people, and the kitchen is well equipped with an oven, hob, fridge-freezer, dishwasher, microwave and washing machine.
 Outside you will find a barbecue and table and chairs for those 'al fresco' meals.